squizzi/bumblebee/README.md

  * Subscribed to the debuginfo and default repositories for your distro.
  * Temporary space to house incoming core files and dockerfile's.
  * Plenty of space to host containers.
 Due to the size of debuginfo packages, containers may become quite large.
+ * docker images for each minor version of your distro.
+If you don't have these you can create them using the mkimage.sh scripts provided within the docker repo under `docker/contrib`

 ## How it works